upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

    **Use an a-tag to link** to a new page or to a different target on the same page.

-   **Do not use a button tag to make a link more strident for your sighted users.** If you want to yell about a link, you can (you probably shouldn't) style your a-tag as a button.
+   **Do not use a button tag to make a link more strident for your sighted users.** If you want to yell about a link, you can (you probably shouldn't) style your a-tag as a button:
         ```html
              <a href="someurl" style="-webkit-border-radius: 5px; -moz-border-radius: 5px; border-radius: 5px; padding: 5px 10px; border: 1px solid #c00; background: red; color: white; text-decoration: none; text-align: center; font-weight: bold; width: 110px;">About me!</a>
          ```